Winston helps No. 15 Michigan State rout E Michigan 101-48

 EAST LANSING, Mich.
-(AP)Cassius Winston had 21 points and seven assists, leading No. 15 Michigan State to a 101-48 rout over Eastern Michigan on Saturday night.
+(AP)Cassius Winston was productive as usual, scoring 21 points and making seven assists, when No. 15 Michigan State routed Eastern Michigan 101-48.

-The Spartans (9-3) have won four straight and they may keep rolling if their supporting cast can gain confidence after solid performances.

-Michigan State’s Foster Loyer scored a season-high 13 points, Aaron Henry had 12 points, Xavier Tillman scored 11 and Marcus Bingham added 10 points.
+Foster Loyer scored a season-high 13 points, Aaron Henry had 12 points, Xavier Tillman scored 11 and Marcus Bingham added 10 points for the Spartans.

+Michigan State (9-3) has won four straight and it may keep rolling if Winston’s supporting cast can get an emotional boost after solid performances.

+”It’s huge seeing guys play with confidence and knock down some shots,” Winston said. ”When you see guys out there having fun and making plays, everybody wants to be a part of that.”

 The Eagles (9-2) did not have a double-digit scorer.
-Ty Groce had nine points on 3-of-12 shooting.
+Ty Groce had nine points on 3-of-12 shooting and no one else on the team scored more than seven.

+”There weren’t any driving lanes and we couldn’t get open looks,” coach Rob Murphy said. ”We didn’t shoot the ball well and we missed opportunities with free throws.”

+The Eagles shot 24% overall and made just 13 of 30 free throws.

 Eastern Michigan made its first basket at the 12:14 mark of the first half after missing 14 shots.